NAMTeam/Network-Addon-Mod/README.md

 Launch it and set the directory `Controller` as input for the Controller Compiler to generate the Controller .dat file.
 Usually, this is the only task you need to do after modifying files in the `INI`, `RUL0`, `RUL1` or `RUL2` folders.

+A script is provided to compile a full set of NAM controllers for release.
+Run it from the project root with:

+    ./src/scripts/compile-release-controllers.sh "<version>"

+The compiled controllers are located at `./target/controllers/`.

 ### Compiling INRULs

 Get the Java utility [BuildRULs](https://www.dropbox.com/s/ckwhy11xxaz3z1q/BuildRULs_01.zip?dl=0) and run the command